 1. The early release (decarceration) of prisoners, including those living with HIV, hepatitis B or hepatitis C, who:

-2. For systems to be put in place that allow staff and all prisoners, including those living with HIV, hepatitis B or hepatitis C, to adopt best practice infection control procedures including hand sanitation, social distancing (supported by a reduction in exposure risk via decreasing prison population), and quarantine measures, for prisoners.
+2. The maintenance and/or implementation of systems that allow staff and all prisoners, including those living with HIV, hepatitis B or hepatitis C, to adopt best practice infection control procedures including the wearing of masks (where appropriate), hand sanitation, physical distancing (supported by a reduction in exposure risk via decreasing prison population), and quarantine measures.
+More specifically, the ASHM Taskforce endorses:

 The ASHM Taskforce also calls for careful consideration of the conditions under which affected prisoners are isolated in light of prisoners’ mental health and/or previous experiences of solitary confinement in prison.
-Of note, mental health issues are prevalent in populations living with HIV and hepatitis C. Social distancing and quarantine practices must take into account human rights principles and avoid, as much as possible, conditions that place prisoners in sustained isolation akin to solitary confinement.
+Of note, mental health issues are prevalent in populations living with HIV and hepatitis C. Physical distancing and quarantine practices should take account of human rights principles and avoid, as much as possible, conditions that place prisoners in sustained isolation akin to solitary confinement.
 These considerations should particularly apply to prisoners, including those living with HIV, hepatitis B or hepatitis C, with histories of mental illness.
-Opportunities for contactless social engagement and periods spent outdoors need to be integrated into COVID-19 quarantining practices in prisons.
+Where possible, opportunities for contactless social engagement and periods spent outdoors with appropriate physical distancing needs to be integrated into COVID-19 quarantining practices in prisons, especially for prisoners with histories of mental illness.
 In addition, where restrictions on visitations have been enacted, increased access to contactless communication with family and loved ones, such as free and more frequent phone calls and communication via digital platforms, need to be implemented.

 3. Bail and non-custodial penalties for all defendants, including those living with HIV, hepatitis B or hepatitis C, who are not classified as very high risk or deemed as being unable to be appropriately managed in the community